programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

         convert_json_to_nx(dr)
 ```

 Running the script will produce eight HTML files in your `data/out` folder, one for each time segment.
 Each file is a self-contained, interactive network graph that can be opened in any modern web browser.
-But wouldn't it be great to be able to visualise how the graph changes over time using a time slider?
+But wouldn't it be great to be able to visualise how the graph changes over time using a time slider? <span style="background-color: yellow">(Would this be a useful addition?)</span>

 #### Navigating through the network graph